hipe/tmx/fields/doc/issues/012-normal-normalization.md

-          the funny thing here is: the field was not set, so what we will be passing into the normalizer is a "qualified knowness" of a known unknown. effectively (if not actually), this structure holds the name of the attribute and a boolean indicating that this value is a known unknown; and nothing else. if the normalizer tries to dereference a would-be value from such a structure an exception is raised so well-behaved normalizers always check for
+          the funny thing here is: the field was not set, so what we will be passing into the normalizer is a "qualified knowness" of a known unknown. effectively (if not actually), this structure holds the name of the association and a boolean indicating that this value is a known unknown; and nothing else. if the normalizer tries to dereference a would-be value from such a structure an exception is raised so well-behaved normalizers always check for